dcejagon/Term-Project/README.md

 We determine the motor position from encoders that are attached to the motor shaft.

-The timing of these different tasks was soemthing that we had some trouble implementing, however, we were able to achieve the propper timing by adding two buffer variables.
+The timing of these different tasks was something that we had some trouble implementing, however, we were able to achieve the proper timing by adding two buffer variables.
 Essentially, first, we get both setpoints, then, the motors rotate to try and reach that setpoint next, we check to see if each motor has reached its setpoint (or within a few degrees of it).
 If the motor has not reached this setpoint, we do not get another setpoint.
 As soon as the motor